product code: 135643

 This toy helps your child learn how to make friends and enjoy company.

 This toy helps your child to develop good reflexes.

 These toys teach your child to work things out for themselves.

 This product is available for:

-Delivery within 2 working days to UK mainland addresses.
+Order before 4pm for delivery on the next working day to UK mainland addresses.
 Regrettably this service is unavailable for deliveries to Northern Ireland.